SarahBateman22/Portfolio/README.md

 Hello!
 My name is Sarah Bateman and I am a graduate student at the University of Utah studying Software Development.

-If you'd like to know more about the program I am enrolled in you can click [here](https://msd.utah.edu/).
+As I work towards the completion of the [rigorous 16-month program](https://msd.utah.edu/), I am looking for opportunities to gain hands-on experience in the workforce.
+I am a quick learner, ambitous problem solver, and self-motivated in pursuing my own development.
+As my previous career was in Hospitality Management, I consider teamwork and conflict management some of the unique skills I bring to the market.
+If you would like to learn more about my scholastic and work history, please check out my resume [here!](url)